 Do these alternatives work offline?

-LumeVoice and MacWhisper both offer local-only modes for maximum privacy, similar to Superwhisper.
+LumeVoice and MacWhisper both offer local-only modes to keep your data completely private.